Fabulously-Optimized/vanilla-installer-python/README.md

 ### Binaries

 These are quite simple to use and should be stable.
 Just [head to the **Releases** tab](https://github.com/Fabulously-Optimized/vanilla-installer/releases/latest) and download the correct file for your operating system.
+Then, open your **Downloads** folder and double-click the file.
 However, you have to manually install updates.

 **Requirements**: Ability to download a file and double-click it.